OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Storage backends make use of CRC checks to detect and respond to corruption (by impacting individual objects not the whole store).
 If an object, or a block of keys, becomes corrupted due to an issue with file storage then this should be detected by CRC checks.
 The result of a failed CRC check, will be to respond as if the object in question is missing, rather than trigger a failure of the whole vnode.

 Where such corruption is limited to a leveled ledger, then [a repair via leveled rebuild](#repair-an-individual-leveled-store) can be used to recover.
-However, in other backends, or with a corruption in the leveled journal - it may be preferable to repair a whole vnode rather than wait for other anti-entropy processes to eventually resolve the impact of the corruption (by repairing the object).
+However, in other backends, or with a corruption in the leveled journal - it may be preferable to repair a whole vnode rather than wait for other anti-entropy processes to eventually resolve the impact of the corruption (by repairing each impacted object).

 The process to [complete a full node repair](#completing-a-repair) can be targeted at an individual vnode to repair just that vnode.
-To prompt the repair of an individual vnode, the partition number - the [integer identifier of a vnode](/docs/RiakTheoryGuide.md#the-ring---the-distribution-of-vnodes) - must be passed to the vnode repair function.  the vnode repair function (`riak_kv_vnode_repair/1`) can be called by using the [`remote_console`](#remote-console) or directly from the command line through the `riak eval` CLI call:
+To prompt the repair of an individual vnode, the partition number - the [integer identifier of a vnode](/docs/RiakTheoryGuide.md#the-ring---the-distribution-of-vnodes) - must be passed to the vnode repair function.
+The vnode repair function (`riak_kv_vnode_repair/1`) can be called by using the [`remote_console`](#remote-console) or directly from the command line through the `riak eval` CLI call:

 ```bash
 riak eval "riak_kv_vnode:repair(<partition_number>)."
 ```

 The repair node will replace any object which the store does not presently hold.
-However, following corruption that validation may not be accurate - the store may incorrectly report presence.
+However, following corruption, that validation may not be accurate and the store may incorrectly report presence.
 So it is normally better to delete all the data on the vnode following corruption before triggering the repair.
 Data will always be repaired eventually, deleting the store first ensures the time to repair is bounded and not dependent on long-running background recovery jobs.

 ### Repair key ranges